Mathews2115/TeslondaDash/README.md

 ## Introduction

-This project contains the front-end software to run the Teslonda.
+This project contains the front-end software to run the Teslonda Dashboard.
 This was used in conjunction with the Teslonda NodeJS server.

 ### In defense of myself;